gilbitron/changeloghub/README.md

 Changeloghub
 ============

+Generate HTML changelogs from your GitHub commits.

 Requirements
 ------------

-Your server needs to be running PHP (any reasonable version) and probably Apache or Nginx.
+Your server needs to be running PHP (v5.x) and probably Apache or Nginx.
 Any LAMP stack will do.

 Install